nasane/moarTP/README.md

 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
 Place in your plugins folder for your Bukkit server, and reload the server.
 It should be ready to go!

 # Changelog
+### v0.41
+  -/unclaim now allows location creators to remove their locations.
+  -/view now displays a nice message instead of an error when there are no locations.

 ### v0.40
   -Fixed major bugs in /move.
   -Cleaned up messages a bit.